AnthonyBarei/Remuzat/EMAIL_SYSTEM_README.md

 - **Booking Details**: Complete booking information in admin notifications
 - **Action Links**: Direct links to admin panel for quick action

+### 4. User Validation Notifications
+- **Admin Validation**: Users receive email notifications when their account is validated by an admin
+- **Welcome Message**: Congratulatory email with access instructions
+- **Account Activation**: Clear information about what users can now do
+- **Direct Access Link**: Direct link to the booking system

 ## Email Templates

 ### Layout Template